smazzone/rehau-nea-smart-2.0-ha/README.md

 4. Navigate to Settings -> Devices and Services -> Integrations and add the Rehau Nea Smart 2.0 Integration.

 ## Troubleshooting
-- Should you encounter any issues with the integration, kindly open an issue on the GitHub repository for prompt assistance.
+- Should you encounter any issues with the integration, kindly open an issue on the GitHub repository.
+My support on it is as best effort ;-)

 ## Contributing
 - Contributions are welcome.
 Please open an issue on the GitHub repository to discuss any proposed changes before submitting a pull request.